A big question, which understandably comes up often for someone shopping for a Van Staal Reel is “what size reel should I get?”

 Fans of the bucktail jig may find this to be their reel of choice as well.
 Many anglers also find a reel featuring a faster retrieve is better for Pencil Poppers.

 The VS275 arguably has more 50lb+ class striped bass than any other reel out there, whether it be from the surf, boat, etc. It is the preferred choice by many well know anglers in the industry.

 This is the choice for many offshore anglers chasing school bluefin.
 The faster retrieve also makes it ideal for vertical jigging on offshore structure such as reefs and wrecks and also for ripping your lure in quickly to get another shot at fast-moving tunas.

 The line capacity of the VS275 X-Series is more than adequate with almost any pound test braid for almost any species.

 All Van Staal reels are anodized.
 Color choice is merely a preference.
 If you want to get technical, black is the thickest anodizing while silver reels will hide rock rash and wear the best.
 Many anglers, especially those that sometimes fish during the day, like the stealth offered by the black reels.
 Nocturnal anglers only real concern is how the reel might match your fishing rod or how the reel looks hanging in the garage during the off-season.

 Have more questions?
-Feel free to give us a call at 866-SWE-ORDER.
-Almost all employees at the Saltwater Edge who fish the surf fish Van Staal reels, and will be happy discuss this line of reels with you.
+Feel free to give us a call at 401-842-0062.
+Almost all employees at the Saltwater Edge who fish the surf fish Van Staal reels, and will be happy to discuss this line of reels with you.

 Written by Peter Graeber and Steve McKenna